 New York Fund for Innovation and Scientific Talent (NY FIRST)

-Weill Cornell Medicine (WCM) supports a new appropriation of $25 million in the SFY2024-2025 budget for the New York Fund for Innovation in Research and Scientific Talent (NYFIRST), as well as the release of a new request for applications.
+Weill Cornell Medicine (WCM) supports a new appropriation of $10 million in the SFY2025-2026 budget for the New York Fund for Innovation in Research and Scientific Talent (NYFIRST).

 One of NYFIRST’s program goals is to facilitate the development of, and access to, new treatments and cures by increasing the number of clinical trials that will be conducted in NYS.
 With the rigorous recruitment criteria – including a proven record of innovative research with clear potential for commercialization – NYS is poised to do just that.